Bedxxe/From-kraken-to-graphlan/index.md

 Class `c__Cyanophyceae`, which will contain all the reads assigned to the phylum cyanobacteria with the exception of those with the `Gloeobacteria` Class.
 So, we need to do this for each of the seven samples.
-Included in this repository there is a file called `cyano-operations.sh`, copy it to the `mpa-files` folder.
-We will use this program to trim our Cyanobacterial OTUs.
+Included in this repository there is the [folder](https://github.com/Bedxxe/From-kraken-to-graphlan/tree/main/scripts) `scripts` where the scripts that we will use are located.
+Inside, you can find a file called `cyano-operations.sh`, move it to the `mpa-files` folder.
+We will use this script to trim our Cyanobacterial OTUs.
 I want to explain what some of this lines are going to do:

 ~~~